 Considering taking your dog along on your summer holiday gives both you and him the opportunity to take a break from routine and experience new places and experiences.
-It could be just a walk around some amazing gardens, a pint in the local beer garden, or a couple of nights under canvas.
-Read on for our hints and advice for some of the best days out that you can enjoy with your pooch.
+It could be just a walk around some fantastic gardens, a pint in the local beer garden, or a couple of nights under canvas.
+Read on for our hints and advice for some of the best days out that you can enjoy with your pup.

 Visit a local beach

 Of course, ensure it’s a dog-friendly beach, as many don’t allow dogs onto the sand during summer.
 It’s also best to visit either early morning or evening, as the sand can often be quite hot for a doggie’s paws.
 Remember to take along dog poop bags and clean up after your pet every time.

 Explore a different walk in a dog-friendly park

 It’s exciting for your dog to explore different environments and meet new friends.
 Most dog parks allow pets to run off the leash, allowing Fido to sniff and discover new surroundings.